waived/waive-shell/README.txt

     Example: http://www.vulnerable.com/files/waiveshell.php?type=udp&host=www.example.com&port=80&time=300

 LUCKY BOOTER:
     Lucky Shell Booter is a program written in Visual Basic (built on .NET Framework 4.8.1).
-The user create a .txt file.
+The user creates a .txt file.
 In this file should be each individual uploaded shell.
 Note: the shell URLs MUST end with "waiveshell.php" for them to be considered valid.
 If not, they will be thrown out when loaded into the program.